April 17, 2023

 The 35th International Papillomavirus Conference & Basic Science, Clinical and Public Health Workshops (IPVC 2023) – will once again gather researchers, clinicians and other health professionals to share knowledge and ideas on papillomaviruses and their associated diseases, from basic science to global health impact.
 By harnessing the power of innovation from HPV research, we can deliver on global prevention and control of HPV-related disease.

-The tagline for the conference is “Coming Together for HPV Elimination”.
+The theme for this conference is “Coming Together for HPV Elimination”.
 In line with the IPVS mission of addressing the most recent advances across the spectrum of PV research, conference topics will include:

 - Expanding scientific knowledge to benefit the whole community